kyle8581/hyungjoo-hompage/content/authors/admin/_index.md

 title: Hyungjoo Chae

 # Full name (for SEO)
-first_name: Chae
+first_name: Hyungjoo
-last_name: Hyungjoo
+last_name: Chae

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Linked B.S. and M.S. student
+role:  M.S. student

 # Organizations/Affiliations to show in About widget
 organizations: